How to Choose Wallpaper

 Think about pattern.

 Certain textures or patterns are better suited for different sized rooms and can affect on the overall feeling of a room.
-Here are some things to think about before choosing a wallpaper pattern.
+Here are some wallpaper ideas to consider when choosing a pattern.

 - Vertical patterns like stripes will make the ceiling appear higher and they’re perfect in a room that feels a bit stuffy.